 The IGGI Programme

-IGGI's (Intelligent Games and Game Intelligence) PhD programme is an exciting chance to research cutting-edge topics, work with world-leading academics and top technology companies like Sony Computer Entertainment Europe and 22cans.
+IGGI's (Intelligent Games and Game Intelligence) PhD programme is an exciting chance to research cutting-edge topics, work with world-leading academics and top technology companies like Sony Interactive Entertainment Europe and 22cans.
 The four year programme will give you the practical skills and theoretical grounding to succeed within the industry.